ahmedambadi/useless_stockmarket/readme.md

 Member 2: AHMED AMBADI - CUCEK

 Project Description
-A Stock market simulator that reverse market logic and lets you always end up in no matter what (spoiler: there is a loophole involved) This simulation uses a Geometric Brownian Motion equation to simulate a stock market.
+A Stock market simulator that reverse market logic and lets you always end up in a loss, no matter what (spoiler: there is a loophole involved) This simulation uses a Geometric Brownian Motion equation to simulate a stock market.
 Core tech stack involves html css JavaScript

 The Problem (that doesn't exist)
 Problem of people understating market sentiment